arteria/virtualenv-mgr/README.md

 # virtualenv-mgr

-Tool to manage multiple virtualenv environments.
-Uses a file with the paths to multiple virtuale environments to manage all at the same time.
-You can install / deinstall packages and upgrade spesific ones.
-The tool can print out a statistic about the usage of packages over all environments.
+[virtualenv-mgr](https://github.com/arteria/virtualenv-mgr) is a tool to manage multiple [virtualenv](http://www.virtualenv.org/)s at once.

+Use a file with paths to the root of multiple virtualenvs to perform operations in all of them at the same time.

+## Features

+* Install, uninstall or upgrade specific packages in all virtualenvs at once.
+* Print statistic, a histogram, about the usage of packages over all environments.
+* Find/list virtualenvs for further processing, eg. as input for virtualenv-mgr
+* Find all envs having a package installed

-## Quickstart
+## Installation

-Install envmanager:

-    pip install git+https://github.com/arteria/virtualenv-mgr.git git+https://github.com/arteria/virtualenv-api.git
+    pip install virtualenv-mgr

 ## Usage